JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

    ![Framework search path](xcode-add-framework-search-path.png){width=700}

-## Connect the framework to your Xcode project
+## Connect the framework to your project

 > The integration into `swift build` is currently not supported.
 >
 {type="note"}

+To connect the Kotlin framework to your Xcode project and use the Kotlin code in a local Swift package:

-1. Ensure that frameworks are declared for all targets corresponding to the Xcode project platforms, for instance:
+1. In your Kotlin Multiplatform project, ensure that frameworks are declared for all the targets corresponding to the Xcode project platforms, for instance:

    ```kotlin
    listOf(